dotnet/dotnet-docker/samples/aspnetapp/deploy-container-to-aci.md

 az container create --name aspnetapp --image richlander.azurecr.io/aspnetapp --resource-group richlander-containers --ip-address public
 ```

-You must specify `--os-type Windows` for Windows images.
+Specify `--os-type Windows` for Windows images.
 Windows Server, version 1709 are not yet supported.

 You will be asked for your password.
 Write or paste it in.